Alternating Low Pressure Mattress – Apex Wellell Optima Prone

 For heel relief, deflate cells that the heel sits on with the knobs on the side of the mattress.

+3. What does the Shoulder Lifting Mode do?
 The Shoulder Lifting Mode activates a mechanical apparatus that lifts and holds the patient's shoulders and chest upward, mimicking traditional prone positioning therapy's manual shoulder lifting procedure done by two or more caregivers.
 The lift helps release neck pressure that often leads to hyperextension injury and avoid spinal deformity body pains.

+4. How long does Head Repositioning Mode's shoulder lifting assistance last?
 In addition to lifting and supporting the patient's shoulder and chest upwards, the Shoulder Lifting Mode also deflates the area below the patient's chin, creating space for the caregiver to secure a steady hold and turn the head while safely managing and preventing airway tubing obstructions.